dchchem/pyCIFer/README.md

 ![Static Badge](https://img.shields.io/badge/DOI_(all_versions)-10.5281%2Fzenodo.18148747-blue)

+pyCIFer is a program dedicated to adding valuable data entries to CIF files automatically and reporting CIFs in a needed tabular format for both article's main text or supplementary material (ESI).
+Both editing and reporting the CIF files is conducted using template files, which can be customised up to the user's needs.
+This program is distributed using an executable, however an initial ```.py``` code can be sent to those interested (for that matter please contact the author).

 ### Installment and file redirection
-pyCIFer is distributed using an executable, however an initial ```.py``` code can be sent to those interested (for that matter please contact the author).
 Upon installation, make sure to direct the files in ```config``` folder ((*i.e.* the template ```.docx```, ```.inp``` and ```.dvp``` files) to ```C:\exe``` (since it is **crucial** for appropriate work of pyCIFer).
 At last, one has to create a PATH variable for working in command line.

 ### Argument list